-The reason is fat.
+The reason it works is fat.
 Fat is an insulator, and in a duck it’s all underneath the skin.
 You need to render that fat or the skin will never get crispy.
-And rendering fat from a porky duck takes time — so much time that your breast meat will be fully cooked by the time it’s ready (The legs and wings will be perfect, though).
+And rendering fat from an obese duck takes time — so much time that your breast meat will be fully cooked by the time it’s ready (The legs and wings will be perfect, though).

-My advice for when you make your ducks this way is to roast them alongside lots of root vegetables, the more varied the better.
+My advice for when you make slow roast duck this way is to roast them over the top of lots of root vegetables, the more varied the better.
 And think about a gravy or a sauce to go with it.
 I have a large selection of wild game sauces here you can choose from.
-I might think about the maple-bourbon gravy for starters…
+Other than the gravy I mentioned above, I might suggest the maple-bourbon gravy for starters…

-- 1 domesticated duck or 2 very fat wild ducks (see above for species variations)
+- 1 domesticated duck or 2 very fat wild ducks (see above)

 - 1 tablespoon kosher salt